mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 In the real-world, there are no managers (unless we are modeling job roles).

-> Rule 10: Managers do not exist.
+> Rule 10: Managers don't exist.

 ![Manager](https://cdn.hashnode.com/res/hashnode/image/upload/v1599773241609/kJmrWx6Jj.jpeg)